Late Time Phenomena in $f(T,\mathcal{T})$ Gravity Framework: Role of $H_0$ Priors: cosmological model

-We have also computed the AIC and BIC values, which will provide a statistical foundation for selecting the appropriate model.
+We have also computed the AIC and BIC values, providing a statistical foundation for selecting the appropriate model.
 Results related to the \(\Lambda\)CDM model can be found in the Appendix, particularly in Table-\ref{tab:model_outputsLCDM}.
-Lower values of \(\Delta\)AIC and \(\Delta\)BIC suggest that the model using the chosen data sets closely resembles the \(\Lambda\)CDM model, indicating enhanced performance.
-In this study, the \(\Delta \text{AIC}\) and \(\Delta \text{BIC}\) values for the data set combinations CC+$PAN^{+}\& SH0ES$ incorporating \( H_{0} \) priors are significantly lower than those for the CC+$PAN^{+}\& SH0ES$+BAO combinations that also include \( H_{0} \) priors.
-This implies that the combination of CC+$PAN^{+}\& SH0ES$ with \( H_{0} \) priors alone performs better than when BAO data is part of the combination.
-The decreased \(\Delta \text{AIC}\) and \(\Delta \text{BIC}\) values for the CC+$PAN^{+}\& SH0ES$ with \( H_{0} \) priors signify that this particular data combination aligns more closely with the standard \(\Lambda\)CDM model.
+Lower values of \(\Delta\)AIC and \(\Delta\)BIC suggest that the model using the chosen data sets closely resembles the \(\Lambda\)CDM model.
+In Tables~\ref{tab:model_outputAICBICplus} and \ref{tab:model_outputAICBIC}, we present the statistical results including $\chi^{2}_{\text{min}}$, $\Delta$AIC, and $\Delta$BIC for PN$^+$ (without SH0ES) and PN$^+$\& SH0ES (with SH0ES), respectively.
+In this analysis, the values of \(\Delta \text{AIC}\) and \(\Delta \text{BIC}\) for the data set combinations for CC+$PN^{+}$ and CC+$PN^{+}\& SH0ES$ that include \( H_{0} \) priors are notably lower than those for the BAO data set combinations that also incorporate \( H_{0} \) priors.
+The study indicates that our model for dataset combination of CC+$PN^{+}$ and CC+$PN^{+}\& SH0ES$ performs more effectively than when BAO data is included in combination with the standard $\Lambda$CDM model.
+In fact, for the scenario where the statistical distance deviates most from $\Lambda$CDM, specifically for the inclusion of the BAO data set, the statistical criteria yield a negative result, suggesting a slight preference for the model.
+In contrast, the other scenarios slightly inclined towards the standard cosmological model.
+The lower value of the \(\Delta \text{AIC}\) and \(\Delta \text{BIC}\) values for the dataset combination with \( H_{0} \) priors signify that the particular data combination aligns more closely with the standard \(\Lambda\)CDM model.